-To work legally in Indonesia, the country offers several types of visas of which the most frequently used ones are a temporary stay permit called KITAS (ITAS) and a work permit known as IMTA.
+To work legally in Indonesia, the country offers several types of visas, of which the most frequently used ones are a Temporary Stay Permit called KITAS (ITAS) and a work permit known as IMTA.
+Read on to find out how to get your necessary work permit in Indonesia.

-Meanwhile, having a temporary stay permit (KITAS), also known as a working visa or working KITAS, is one of the necessities when working in Indonesia.
-On the contrary to a spouse-sponsored KITAS or a retirement KITAS, a work KITAS must be sponsored by an Indonesian legal entity as individual sponsorship is not allowed.
-Also, the eligibility requirements for this are quite strict and many job positions, as well as some sectors of the economy, are not open to foreigners.These include supply chain management, human resources, quality control, and inspection, health, safety, and environmental affairs, among others.
+Also, the eligibility requirements for this are quite strict, and many job positions and sectors of the economy are not open to foreigners.These include supply chain management, human resources, quality control, and inspection, health, safety, and environmental affairs, among others.
 Notably, the Indonesian Law, without mentioning any specific ratio, requires companies to hire some (usually five) Indonesians before applying for a work permit for a foreign employee.

-Business Visa for Indonesia:
+Business Visa for Indonesia

-All business visas must be sponsored by a legal entity registered in Indonesia.
-And holders can participate at conferences, training, or workshops to broaden one’s knowledge as well as business meetings to negotiate conditions of the potential business deals; but cannot indulge in paid employment of any kind.
+All business visas are required to be sponsored by a legal entity registered in Indonesia and holders can participate at conferences, training, or workshops to broaden one’s knowledge as well as business meetings to negotiate conditions of the potential business deals; but cannot indulge in paid employment of any kind.
 Requirements and conditions for a business visa in Indonesia are quite flexible, and most of the applicants meet the criteria, aside from those citizens of countries listed as restricted.